stevecj/pyurll/README.md

 terminology used in Python's netlib package.

 ### Hostname
 Specifies the host to connect to.
-That can be either a domain name or an IP address.
+It can be either a domain name or an IP address.

 ### Port Part and Port